immauss/openvas/Readme.md

 # Tags  #
 tag              | Description
 ----------------|-------------------------------------------------------------------
-21.04.02   | The latest and greatest !
+21.4.3   | The latest and greatest for amd64 & arm64 based on Debian buster
-multi      | A new approach. amd64 & arm64 in a single docker image.
-buster    | The new container based on Debian Buster No change to operation, or features, just easier to maintain.
-(Hopefuly) armv7     | The latest build for ArmV7 with Postgresql11.
-(Coming soon.)
+armv7     | The latest build for ArmV7 with Postgresql11 based on Debian buster
 20.08.04.6 | The last 20.08 image
 beta            | from the latest master source from greenbone.
 This may or may not work. pre-20.08   | This is the last image from before the 20.08 update.